nathanielwarner/carletonian-wordpress/wp-content/plugins/custom-facebook-feed/README.txt

 If you're using the profile to represent a business, organization, product, public figure or the like, then we'd advise converting your profile to a page per [Facebook's recommendation](http://www.facebook.com/help/175644189234902/), as there are many advantages to using pages over profiles.

 Once you've done so, the plugin will be able to retrieve and display all of your posts.

+= Does the plugin work with Facebook oEmbeds? =

+In version 2.5, support was added to allow the plugin to power your Facebook oEmbeds as official support for these is no longer available in WordPress core.
+Just connect your account on the oEmbeds settings page inside the plugin and the plugin will power all Facebook embeds on your site, old and new.
+No developer app or account required.

 = Can I show photos and videos in my Custom Facebook feed? =